 A dangerous confusion between birds and humans.

 Max Ernst’s collage novel Une Semine de Bonté is divided into seven parts, which illustrate recurring alchemical themes and imagery of the seven deadly elements: Sunday: mud, Monday: water, Tuesday: fire, Wednesday: blood, Thursday: black, Friday: sight and Saturday: unknown.
-In Theory of the Meat Machine I adapt Ernst’s structure in order to incorporate the -phobias and -philias of Nikola Tesla.
+In Theory of the Meat Machine I adapt Ernst’s structure in order to examine the -phobias and -philias of Nikola Tesla.

-I generated 111 collages, which consist of three components, Tesla’s United States patent drawings, a bound or bandaged fragment of the body and a depiction of each element by example.
+I created 111 collages, each consists of three components, one of Tesla’s United States patent drawings, a bound or bandaged fragment of the body and a depiction of each element by example.
 I distill imagery from dissimilar sources into absolute rudiments and remove all signifiers.
 Precise compositions render instruments of healing as devices of torture.
 Wounds are managed and gaping.
 Chance associations of disparate visual elements chart a path of trauma, invention, obsession and compulsion in seven parts as follows: Dimanche: La Boue (Rupophobia: fear of dirt), Lundi: L’eau (Verminophobia: fear of germs), Mardi: Le Feu (Chaetophobia: fear of human hair), Mercredi: Le Sang (Triphilia: love of the number three), Jeudi: Le Noir (Gynephobia: fear of women and Scotophilia: love of the dark), Vendredi: La Vue (Spherophobia: fear of round objects), Samedi: Inconnu (Columbiphilia: love of pigeons).

 Theory of the Meat Machine explores a remarkable inventive intellect so complex, capable of countless contributions to science, engineering and global function that was simultaneously victim to its own demands for specific ritual performance.